Colonel Davenport House

 Backstory and Context

-George Davenport was born in 1783 in Lincolnshhir, England.
+George Davenport was born in 1783 in Lincolnshire, England.
 At a young age, he began an apprenticeship under his uncle and soon became a merchant captain and taking to the seas.
-After a few colorful years traveling the seas and even spending a short time in prison, he arrived in New York in 1804 after suffering from a severe leg injury during the rescue of a sailor who have fallen overboard.
+After a few colorful years traveling the seas and even spending a short time in prison, he arrived in New York in 1804 after suffering from a severe leg injury during the rescue of a sailor who had fallen overboard.
 He stayed in New York to recover from his injury.

 While recovering a New York Hospital, Davenport made the decision to stay in the United States.
 He enlisted in the U.S. Army in 1806.
 He was appointed as a sergeant, assigned to the 1st Infantry Regiment, and assisted in recruitment efforts in Harrisburg, Pennsylvania.
 Davenport spent the next 10 years in the army, having participated in the War of 1812.

-After being discharged from the army in 1816, Davenport traveled to Rock Island, Illinois to save as an army supplier for Fort Armstrong.
+After being discharged from the army in 1816, Davenport traveled to Rock Island, Illinois to save as an arms supplier for Fort Armstrong.
 He soon became an incredibly successful merchant and trader, creating long-lasting relationships with local Native American tribes in the area.